planttheidea/singulum/README.md

 *That's great, so what's different about singulum?*

 `singulum` attempts to blend the two concepts into a more digestable solution.
 While Flux's separate declaration of actions and stores that need to be later bound creates boilerplate, the logical separation of actions and stores makes sense as a cause-effect relationship.
-While Redux set the stage for a more pure state manager, it can be difficult to understand the hierarchy of data in your state tree due to the "build many pebbles and combine them into a foundation" nature of combineReducers.
+While Redux set the stage for a more pure state manager, it can be difficult to understand the hierarchy of data in your state tree due to the "build many pebbles and combine them into a foundation" nature of `combineReducers`.
 Plus (subjectively) `switch` statements don't feel like an extensible paradigm.

 `singulum` allows for simple, unified declaration of actions and stores, but creates a logical separation of them when in use, and doesn't require any boilerplate binding code.
-Additionally, `singulum` allows for great control over granularity of your actions (either for the entire store or a specific property), with the declarative relationship being very explicit.
+Additionally, `singulum` allows for great control over granularity of your actions (either for the entire store or a specific property), with the relationship being very declarative and explicit.

 #### Browser support

 There are no external dependencies of `singulum`, so all modern browsers are supported.
-If you want to support IE9-11 then the [es6-promise polyfill](https://github.com/stefanpenner/es6-promise) (or equivalent) will need to be provided, as Promises are not supported natively in IE. Due to the lack of ES5 support for certain features (namely `Object.definePropety`), IE8 and below are not supported.
+If you want to support IE9-11 then the [es6-promise polyfill](https://github.com/stefanpenner/es6-promise) (or equivalent) will need to be provided, as Promises are not supported natively in IE. Due to the lack of ES5 support for certain features (namely `Object.defineProperty`), IE8 and below are not supported.